OleBialas/iBOTS-Essential-Computer-Tools-for-Researchers-2025-May/01 Managing Environments and Packages with Conda/Managing Environments and Packages wth Conda.md

 1. Download the Miniforge installer for Windows from [Miniforge releases](https://github.com/conda-forge/miniforge/releases).
 2. Open and proceed through the installer with the default settings.
-3. To verify your installation, open the program `Minforge Prompt` and print the version of your Conda installation by typing:
+3. To verify your installation, open the program `Miniforge Prompt` and print the version of your Conda installation by typing:

 ``` bash